 |NOT ACTIVATED.||Your program is not yet (or no longer) activated.|

 Users Allowed: shows the number of users/computers that can simultaneously run on your Duxbury license.

-Max Valid Version: Normally this field displays your current program version, but it also indicates if your license qualifies for a newer version of the program than you are currently running.
-(In this case, use Check for Updates... from your Duxbury program top menu.)
+Max Valid Version: Normally this field displays your current program version, but it also indicates if your license qualifies for a newer version than the one you are running.
+(In this case, you can use Check for Updates from the Help menu to download the newer version.)
 This field may also contain other data useful to Duxbury Support.

-Features Match: shows whether the Feature Set from your DBT installation remains intact.
+Features Match: For DBT, this field shows whether the Feature Set from your installation remains intact.
 The results are either OK or Invalid Feature Set accordingly.
-This test applies only to DBT.
-For NimPro diagnostics, this field reports on the state of the accompanying DBT.
+For NimPro, this field reports on the state of the accompanying DBT.
 (NimPro only works with a DBT installed.)

 After the test results there are two command buttons.